 Step 2: Departmental application requirements

-- Submission of official GRE scores is required: verbal, quantitative and analytical writing sections.
+- Submission of official GRE scores is required for doctoral candidates: verbal, quantitative and analytical writing sections.
+For Masters degree applicants, GRE requirement is waived if previous GPA (overall, or the last 60 hours as calculated by the UNT Toulouse Graduate School) is at least 3.25 [Note: Certification for Educational Diagnostician and IMPACT requires standardized test scores such as GRE, SAT, ACT, Praxis no more than 10 years old].
 The department views high GRE scores as positive indicators of potential success in the programs, within a competitive holistic framework for evaluating the applicants.
 Applicants are encouraged to aim for at least the 50th percentile in all three sections.
 GRE scores must be sent electronically from ETS, institutional code 6481.
 Applicants must submit scores that are less than five years old, with exceptions for those who have a completed master’s degree from UNT.
 Resources can be found at www.ets.org, as well as study materials in most book stores.
 Current UNT students can also participate in exam preparation workshops through the Learning Center.

-- At least two written letters of recommendation for master’s applicants, and at least three for doctoral applicants.
+- At least two written letters of recommendation for master’s applicants and at least three for doctoral applicants.
 These letters should be sent from the reference, signed and on official letterhead.
-Academic references are strongly preferred, and should be in an appropriate position to make recommendation (current or former advisor or professor; school administrator).
+Higher education academic references are strongly preferred and should be in an appropriate position to make recommendation (current or former advisor or professor; school administrator).
 Professionally applicable sources are accepted, but are not preferred.
 These letters should address potential as a graduate student; include references to how applicant will benefit from the graduate program in future professional roles; provide evidence of the applicant’s reading, critical thinking, writing and mathematical skills; and attest to applicant’s professional and academic skills.